Creatine: What It Is, What It Does, And Its Side Effects

 You need about 70 grams of simple sugars for every five grams of creatine, Greenhaff says.
 He suggests looking for a drink or supplement with 60 grams of carbs per 100 grams of product.

-To ensure your body maximizes the benefits of creatine, buy the best stuff you can afford.
+To ensure your body maximises the benefits of creatine, buy the best stuff you can afford.
 It’s your body—this isn’t the time to get cheap.

 You’ll know the powder is of poor quality if it’s hard to dissolve and there’s residue at the bottom of your glass after you drink it.
 You want the powder in your muscles, not in the glass.
 If this happens, try a different brand.